 All plant rooms must have safe, easy, secure access and, in the case of basement and ground floor rooms, the access must be direct from the outside of the building in which the plant rooms are located.
+All plant rooms must be of adequate size and height.
 Access to all plant rooms must be as safe and easy as entering any other room within the building.